About Me

 Childhood

 As a child of an immigrant, my childhood was not easy, but I found comfort in sports, martial arts and technology.
 My fascination with tech began early, as I enjoyed taking apart toys to understand them.
-When I first encountered computers and technology at the age of six, I knew it was what I wanted to specialise in.
+When I first encountered computers and technology at the age of six, I knew I found my calling.

 Education

-I used to be a smart kid, but I lacked motivation until I turned 14 and found inspiration to change my academic path.
-From then on, I excelled in school, consistently ranking at the top until I graduated high school.
-Despite pressure from my surroundings to pursue a career in accounting or IT, I aimed higher and pursued engineering at university, where I thrived and succeeded.
+I was a smart kid, but lacked academic motivation until I turned 14.
+From then on, I excelled at school, consistently ranking at the top until I graduated from high school.
+Despite external pressure to pursue a career in accounting or IT, I aimed higher and went for industrial engineering at Ghent university.

 Early career

-For university I had to relocate to campus and manage my own finances.
-Through lots of luck and hard work, I discovered avenues to earn income through freelance work, a year later I started developing and selling several software products.
+For university I had to relocate and manage my own finances.
+Through some luck and hard work, I discovered avenues to earn income through freelance work, a year later I started developing and selling my own software licenses.
 Managing these responsibilities alongside my engineering studies was a significant sacrifice and challenge - but it was a blessing in disguise.

 Exits and shovels

-When there's a gold rush, sell shovels.
 After graduating university I was figuring out what to do next.
-I managed to broker a small exit for my software business, and few months later hopped on the crypto hype-train to build a analytics SaaS with AI/ML.
-Six months later I realised this business was not within my scope of interests, so I sought out a buyer and brokered my 2nd exit.
+I managed to broker a small exit for my software business, and joined the crypto hype to build an analytics SaaS with AI/ML.
+Six months later I realised this business was not within my scope of interests, and found a buyer for the project, marking my 2nd exit.

 entrepreneur to intrapreneur

 Maybe I should get a job and learn new things?
-It was hard because junior positions were uninteresting and paying about the same as I had earned myself.
-But a unique opportunity presented itself at a Fortune 500 tech company, where I was put in charge of refactoring & enhancing complex scientific software.
-Earning way more money for helping companies be more productive and cost efficient, wow!
+An unique opportunity presented itself at a Fortune 500 tech company, where I was put in charge of refactoring and improving complex scientific software.
+Helping companies build better software seemed like a great deal!

 Covid & Codr

-After a productive and rewarding time at Keysight Technologies, I was given the opportunity to relocate to the US, but I wanted to switch industries.
-Shortly after COVID-19 started and my job search led nowhere.
-So I started working on several projects including an EdTech App to teach coding skills.
-The app has +2k sign ups and +100k solved challenges, yet I'm still looking for a buyer.
+After a productive and rewarding time at Keysight, I was given the chance to move to the US office, but I wanted to change industry.
+Shortly after, COVID-19 hit and my job search led nowhere.
+So I started working on personal projects again, in particular an EdTech App to learn and improve coding skills.
+The app got +2k sign ups and +100k solved challenges, yet I'm still looking for a buyer.

 Incubation

 The lockdown was a blessing in disguise for remote tech talent.
 Companies like Shell and BP were launching incubators and hiring top engineering talent worldwide.
-I was selected to join BP ventures program to develop and help with the legwork of a project.
+I was selected to join BP ventures program to architect and develop a new SaaS solution.

 FinTech

-Around the year 2020 digital asset exchanges were coming under pressure to comply with banking regulations.
+Around 2021 digital asset exchanges were coming under pressure to comply with banking regulations.
 This led to an opportunity for a new SWIFT-like business, where I joined as an early stage senior software engineer and rapidly progressed to lead one of the product engineering teams.
-We went from processing 0 to +$4bn/mo in less than two years.
+We went from processing 0 to +$4bn/mo in less than two years, it was a great ride!

 Sustainability

-Inspired by the market growth of digital assets, which went from 0 to +$3tn in about a decade's time.
-I started researching challenges in decarbonisation and sustainability, which led me to think about different financing models.
-Thanks to C3 I have been learning a tremendous amount about emissions, industrial processes, hard-to-abate sectors, economics, policies and regulations.
-As well as connect with industry leaders, attend seminars and conferences.
+Inspired by the market dynamics of digital assets, which went from 0 to +$3tn in about a decade's time, I started researching challenges and solutions for industrial decarbonization.
+This led to co-founding an NGO where we are proposing an alternative market-based system for abating value chain emissions.
+Thanks to C3 I have learned a tremendous amount about industries, economics and regulations - connected with industry leaders, attended seminars and conferences.

 Learn